- About Us

 Mainstream course applications should be listed in the initial Freemover application as part of the semester online application.
 A second opportunity for mainstream course applications will be made available to each applicant, and will close at a certain deadline.
 The opening and closing dates for the course resubmission (i.e. a second chance to submit course applications) will be communicated to the Freemover applicant within the first month after the application deadline.
 The second course application opportunity allows a Freemover student to list a maximum of 5 more courses to the initial course application list.
 No mainstream course may be applied for at Stellenbosch University upon arrival.

 Should a student need to receive a course outline in order to request a credit transfer confirmation from the home university, students are to contact Stellenbosch University International directly please.
 The prospective international semester student is not allowed to make direct contact with the academic departments regarding undergraduate inquiries.
-Freemover applicants are requested to contact the PGIO with any admission status requests and/or course information requests they may have.
-The prospective Freemover applicant’s only contact with Stellenbosch University should and must remain Stellenbosch University International’s Freemover coordinator, i.e. Tanya Fouché at firstname.lastname@example.org.
+Freemover applicants are requested to contact SU International at firstname.lastname@example.org with any admission status requests and/or course information requests they may have.
 The only exception to allow the Freemover applicant to make contact with an academic department directly is in the event of prospective postgraduate course information not found on the department’s website.
 It is often the case with postgraduate course lists, that the semester in which the course is on offer is not clearly indicated.
 Some departments’ website information only list course names, not course descriptions of the postgraduate courses on the department’s website.
 You can request the semester of offering, and the course descriptions from the academic department directly, only for postgraduate courses.
 Before you contact the department, ensure that you have double checked whether the postgraduate brochure does not list course descriptions.
-In this case, please follow the steps as guided in the document to be downloaded: here.

 Semester Course Availability, Mainstream and IPSU courses